Julie Smith, Baroness Smith of Newnham: Academic career

 Smith began her academic career lecturing in the International Relations and European Studies Department of the Central European University, an English-language university in Budapest, Hungary.
 In 1997, she joined the University of Cambridge as a lecturer in European politics.
 She was later promoted to senior lecturer in International Relations and became a Fellow of Robinson College.
 From 1999 to 2003, she was additionally the head of the European Programme at Chatham House.
 She was made a Reader in European Politics in October 2018.
 In 2021, she was appointed Professor of European Politics.
+Her academic work centres on democracy in Europe and on the UK’s relation with the EU and its Member States.

 Political career

 Smith is a Liberal Democrat politician.
 From 2003 to May 2015, she was a local councillor representing Newnham on Cambridge City Council.
-She is also a vice-chair of the Liberal Democrats Federal Policy Committee.
+She was a member of the Liberal Democrats Federal Policy Committee until Autumn 2025.

 In August 2014, it was announced that Smith would be made a life peer.
 On 12 September 2014 she was created Baroness Smith of Newnham, of Crosby in the County of Merseyside.
-She made her maiden speech in the House of Lords on 25 November 2014, during a debate on the United Kingdom's membership of the European Union.
+She made her maiden speech in the House of Lords on 25 November 2014, during a debate on the United Kingdom's membership of the European Union..
+She currently serves as the party's spokesperson on defence in the House of Lords and is a member of the European Affairs Committee.